Eyescale/Consensus/README.txt

 		The Action exerted on a System is the second order derivative of the series of its States - cf. Second Law of Motion (Newton)

-	Based on these principles, a program - aka.
+	Based on these principles, a Consensus program - aka.
 System's Story, or Narrative - takes the following form:

 		in current State: Condition1
 			on change [ from previous ] to current State: Event1